mathie/nanowrimo/_drafts/a-matter-of-perspective.md

 suboptimal design decisions.
 And it's equally easy to dismiss the good things, the positive difference it makes to our world.

+Take our house, for example.
+It's an 'upper villa', which I gather is a dwelling configuration largely confined to Scotland.
+We're in the middle of a long terrace of sandstone houses.
+The lower and upper stories are split into separate houses.
+Every eight houses, there's a close (an access corridor) through to the back of the houses where there's a set of stairs and a balcony to allow access to the front doors of the upper villas.

-Take our flat, for example.
-Our flat's common access stair is falling apart -- and the repairs are going to cost us a significant portion of the value of the house to put right.
-It's in dire need of some attention on the decoration side, too.
+Our flat's common access stair and balcony is falling apart -- and the repairs are going to cost us a significant portion of the value of the house to put right.
+Replacing the balcony is a huge project, involving many stakeholders (not least the owners of the eight flats that it serves, only five of whom currently live there).
+We don't feel we can sell the place and move on until it's been sorted, yet it's been dragging on for 2 years now and has barely progressed.

+Internally, the flat is in dire need of some attention on the decoration side, too.
+The carpet in the hall has been on its last legs for years.
+It's draughty and difficult to keep warm.
 It doesn't catch the sun most of the day (I've spent entire days in there thinking it's dull and miserable outside, when it's been a lovely sunny day outside).
 And it's getting a bit small for two adults and two kids.
+And the attic ... oh dear, the attic is a complete disaster.

 But we've got a delightful bathroom with a fantastic shower.
 I'm never satisfied with a shower when we go on holiday because it's not as good as home.